-The Fund promotes environmental and social characteristics which are based on the following approach:
+The Fund promotes environmental and social characteristics, that are based on the following approach:

-- Excluding controversial sectors and issuers through the Delegated Investment Manager's sectoral, exclusion and controversy management policies; - Select the highest-rated issuers based on an ESG rating with the objective of: - Ensuring that the portfolio's average ESG score remains better than that of its initial filtered investment universe\ - Keeping the carbon intensity of the portfolio below that of the initial investment universe\\ - Maintaining a better health and education expenditure indicator than that of the initial investment universe\\ (only for quasi-sovereign issuers: local authorities, guaranteed agencies, supranational agencies and Green bonds)

-\Filtered initial investment universe means the initial investment universe (money market instruments) from which 20% of the issuers with the lowest ESG assessments within each issuer category are excluded (including the most controversial issuers according to Ostrum AM's exclusion and sectoral policies, as well as the lowest-rated issuers) and sovereign debt.
+- Excluding controversial sectors and issuers through the Delegated Investment Manager's sectoral, exclusion and controversy management policies; - Selecting the highest-rated issuers based on an ESG rating with the objective of: - Ensuring that the portfolio's average ESG score remains better than that of its initial filtered investment universe - Keeping the carbon intensity of the portfolio below that of the initial investment universe - Maintaining a better health and education expenditure indicator than that of the initial investment universe (only for equivalent sovereign issuers: local authorities, guaranteed agencies, supranational agencies and Green bonds) - Filtered initial investment universe means the initial investment universe (money market instruments) from which the 20% of issuers with the lowest ESG assessments within each issuer category are excluded (including the most controversial issuers according to Ostrum Asset Management's exclusion and sectoral policies, as well as the lowest-rated issuers) and sovereign debt. - The Fund's initial investment universe includes private or public entities in the OECD (Organisation for Economic Co-operation and Development) zone that issue negotiable debt securities and/or short-term bonds (with a maturity of 397 days or less) denominated in euros or any other currency of the OECD zone.

-\\The Fund's initial investment universe includes private or public entities in the OECD (Organisation for Economic Co-operation and Development) zone that issue negotiable debt securities and/or short-term bonds (with a maturity of 397 days or less) denominated in euros or any other currency of the OECD zone.
-It is composed solely of "high credit quality" securities, according to an assessment system and methodology defined by Ostrum AM in accordance with the European regulation on the management of money market funds.
+It is composed solely of "high credit quality" securities, according to an assessment system and methodology defined by Ostrum Asset Management in accordance with the European regulation on the management of money market funds.
+These calculations are made excluding non-eligible assets within the meaning of the SRI label.
+No reference index has been designated with the aim of achieving the environmental or social characteristics promoted by the Fund.